ThelsK/crushabot/readme.md

 ### [google-spreadsheet](https://theoephraim.github.io/node-google-spreadsheet)

 A third party Google Sheets API wrapper for Node.js.
-Used for reading from and writing to the Google Sheet.
+Used for reading from and writing to the Google Spreadsheet.

 ### [dateformat](https://github.com/felixge/node-dateformat)